-Lake Tahoe lays at the heart of the Washoe Indian territory, and Ed Z’berg – Sugar Pine Point State Park was the summer home for generations of Washoe Indians who came to these peaceful shores to hunt and fish.
-Evidence of their occupation can still be seen today in the form of bedrock mortars or grinding rocks just offshore from the Ehrman Mansion.
+Lake Tahoe lays at the heart of the Washoe Indian territory, and Ed Z’berg – Sugar Pine Point State Park was the summer home for generations of Washoe Tribe who came to these peaceful shores to hunt and fish.
+Evidence of their lives on the shores of Tahoe can still be seen today in the form of bedrock mortars or grinding rocks just offshore from the Ehrman Mansion.

 In 1860, the first permanent settler of record on Lake Tahoe’s west shore built a cabin at the mouth of General Creek.
 This was the trapper and fisherman William “General” Phipps, and his cabin can still be seen today just north of the Ed Z’berg Sugar Pine Point State Park pier.
 In 1884, a resort called Bellevue Hotel was constructed just north of what is now the South Boathouse, and remained a popular summer destination for Lake Tahoe visitors for nine years.

 In 1897, San Francisco businessman I. W. Hellman began buying property at Sugar Pine Point and by 1913 had acquired nearly 2000 acres.
 His grand but informal summer home, called Pine Lodge, was completed in 1903 and was considered to be one of the finest in the high Sierra.
 His daughter, Florence Hellman Ehrman inherited the estate and she and her husband Sydney spent many summers here entertaining family and friends.